 I am a big fan of literally every indie storytelling game I’ve read – these have light rules, can usually be played in a single session and cover a wide variety of themes.
 Fiasco is a good starting point.

-Tales from the Loop and Bubblegumshoes are both mystery games where social interaction is favored over physical violence.
-Both have rules systems that are easy to pick up.
+Tales from the Loop is a mystery game where social interaction is favored over physical violence.
+It has rules that are easy to pick up.
+I am running it for my group now and we are having a blast.

 Finally, if you’re a horror fan, just dive right into Call of Cthulhu (the seventh edition rules are the best).